Skip to Content

 The ArFuture grant is awarded on a first-come, first-served basis, so apply as early as possible.
 The deadline to apply for the fall semester is July 1 or January 10 for spring semester.

-Arkansas Higher Education Opportunities Grant (GO!
-Grant)
+Arkansas Division of Higher Education

 Arkansas Single Parent Scholarship Fund (ASPSF)

-Arkansas Single Parent Scholarship Fund (ASPSF) is a scholarship program available to low income single parents in Arkansas “to enable them to attain self-sufficiency through post-secondary education.”
+Arkansas Single Parent Scholarship Fund (ASPSF) is a scholarship program available to low income single parents in Arkansas to enable them to attain self-sufficiency through post-secondary education.

 To qualify for the scholarship, applicants must be single parents who have primary custody of their children, and demonstrate sufficient financial need as determined by the FAFSA.

-Scholarship amounts range from approximately $500 per semester to as much as $1,000 per semester.
+Scholarship amounts range from approximately $400 per semester to as much as $1,600 per semester.
 Eligibility guidelines and application deadlines may vary by county.

 Footnotes